Yuju (singer): 2021–present: New agency, solo debut with Rec., and O

 On September 1, 2021, Yuju signed an exclusive contract with Konnect Entertainment, following GFriend's dissolution and departure from Source Music.
 On November 24, Yuju released a remake of Jo Sung-mo's "By Your Side", a Lovers in Paris soundtrack hit, as part of the "Cyworld BGM 2021" project.

 Yuju debuted as a soloist on January 18, 2022, with the extended play Rec. and its lead single "Play" (놀이).
 In July 2022, music production and publishing company MZMC Inc. Korea shared that Yuju joined the team, having written Yurina Kawaguchi's "Look at Me" Korean version lyrics.
 On July 28, 2022, she released her second digital single "Evening" featuring rapper Big Naughty.
 From August to December 2022, Yuju was a fixed radio DJ at KBS Cool FM's Station Z. In December 2022, it was revealed Yuju sang the main theme song for Lotte World's Magic Matches and the Dreaming Night, a stage adaptation of "The Little Match Girl".

 On February 13, 2023, it was announced Yuju would be releasing her second extended play titled O, alongside the lead single "Without U" on March 7.
 On August 16, 2023, Yuju released the single "Rewind" as part of the +memory project.
 On September 8, 2023, it was announced that Yuju would be releasing her new single "Dalala" on September 20.
 Yuju decided not to renew her contract with Konnect after it expired mid-April 2024.
 In late 2024, Yuju became a mentor for the Korean-Taiwanese boy group survival program Scool.

 In early 2025, Yuju participated in GFriend's tenth anniversary reunion, which included the single album Season of Memories and concert tour.
 On March 12, Yuju signed an exclusive contract with At Area.
 On August 12, Yuju released her third extended play In Bloom, with the lead single "Reply".

+On April 29, 2026, Yuju released the single "First Love Is a Curse".